Biden Insists He Didn't Treat Anita Hill 'Badly' While Pressed For Apology On TV

 Biden responded, "I said privately what I said publicly, I am sorry she was treated the way she was treated."

-"I cannot be satisfied by simply saying, 'I'm sorry for what happened to you,'" Hill told the Times.
+"I cannot be satisfied by simply saying, 'I'm sorry for what happened to you,' " Hill told the Times.
 "I will be satisfied when I know there is real change and real accountability and real purpose."

-As a Senator, Biden chaired the Senate Judiciary Committee that endured much criticism for not being sensitive or fair to Hill during her testimony.
+As a senator, Biden chaired the Senate Judiciary Committee that endured much criticism for not being sensitive or fair to Hill during her testimony.
 Hill herself has long made it clear that Biden had never apologized to her and that she still resented the way she was treated.

 Biden's campaign characterized their recent conversation in a statement on Thursday: